robisys/myprog/travis-ci.md

 after_success:
-  - eval "$(ssh-agent -s)" #start the ssh agent
-  - chmod 600 .travis/deploy_key.pem # this key should have push access
+  eval "$(ssh-agent -s)" #start the ssh agent chmod 600 .travis/deploy_key.pem # this key should have push access ssh-add .travis/deploy_key.pem git remote add deploy DEPLOY_REPO_URI_GOES_HERE git push deploy

-  - ssh-add .travis/deploy_key.pem
-  - git remote add deploy DEPLOY_REPO_URI_GOES_HERE
-  - git push deploy
+Script deployment

+If your deployment needs more customization than the after_success method allows, use a custom script.

+The following example runs scripts/deploy.sh on the develop branch of your repository if the build is successful.

+deploy:
+  provider: script
+  script: scripts/deploy.sh
+  on:
+  	branch: develop

+script must be a scalar pointing to an executable file or command.

+If you need to run multiple commands, write a executable wrapper script that runs them all.

+If the script returns a nonzero status, deployment is considered a failure, and the build is marked “errored”.